dmitry-merzlyakov/nledger/build.md

 Briefly, you need to have Visual Studio 2015 (any edition) on your development environment and PowerShell 5.0 - it is the same what I have on mine.
 Visual Studio 2017 is appropriate too, but you might need to make a couple of corrections in the build script in case you want to use it.
-It is also possible to build NLedger be means of MSBuild only with no Visual Studio installed;
+It is also possible to build NLedger by means of MSBuild only with no Visual Studio installed;
 you will need to install Microsoft build and testing components on your own.

 Therefore, the required development software components are: